andereld/progark/README.markdown

 ```
 heroku git:remote -a fathomless-waters-2425
 ```
+### Workflow
+Our issue tracker is [Trello](https://trello.com/b/ih5ztWXn/progark).
+Gonna start on something new?

+1. Go to Trello and pick your task.
+If it's not there, you're gonna have to add it.
+Assign it to yourself, and move the card to "Doing"
+2. Start a new branch.
+Name should be server/client-name of card.
+3. Do your work.
+Use commits, write commit messages.
+4. Push your work
+4. Submit pull request for feature.
+Move card to done on Trello.

 ### Deployment
 Heroku expects applications to placed in the root directory of the Git